About the Course:

 The Novel Writers Support Group Meetings:

 We know writing a novel can take years - so we won't leave you stranded at the end of the course!
-All attendees will receive a free three-month subscription to the Novel Writers Support Group (Apr, May, Jun 2026) which consists of live, monthly, group progress check-ins, with the option to continue for £5 a month.
+All attendees will receive a free three-month subscription to the Novel Writers Support Group which consists of live, monthly, group progress check-ins, with the option to continue for £5 a month.
 Novel Writers Support Group sessions will not be recorded.

 Ticket Pricing & Info

-General Admission: £449 (or 12 monthly payments of £37.42)
+General Admission tickets are £790 (or 12 monthly instalments of £66)

 Refunds and Cancellations: